khirmas67/Prediction_Of_Heart_Failure/reports/README.md

 # Reports Folder

+1 - This folder contains :

+1. **exploratory_visuals**:
-1 - This folder contains visualizations and graphical outputs generated during the project.
-These visualizations provide insights into the data and the results of various models.
-The visualizations in this folder are intended to:
+   This folder contains visualizations generated during the exploratory data analysis (EDA) and experimentation phase.
+These visuals are used for testing ideas, identifying patterns, and refining models.

+2. **final_visualizations**:
+   This folder stores finalized and polished visualizations intended for reports, presentations.
+These visuals represent the key findings and conclusions of the project.

-2 - This folder also contains The report on Prediction of Heart failure.
+3. This folder includes the final report on the Prediction of Heart Failure project.